 Japanese maple (Acer palmatum)

 Japanese maples (Acer palmatum) make an excellent focal point in the garden, particularly in autumn when their leaves turn breathtaking shades of red, crimson, orange or yellow.
-There are hundreds of varieties to choose from, and many acers are slow growing and compact.
+There are hundreds of varieties to choose from, including favourite Acer palmatum 'Orange Dream', and many acers are slow growing and compact.
 Grow them as a free-standing specimen, as a part of a border, or in a large container, in a sheltered position.
 Choose the best tree you can afford, with an attractive shape.

 Height x spread: Approx 3m x 3m, depending on variety